 Article 6.2 offers one route to an international system that brings emissions into balance with compensating removals from both natural and engineered solutions.
 But given the unfinished rulebook for Article 6, it also creates legal uncertainties around how international trading can work, both practically and commercially.

 The analysis reviews procedures and requirements laid out by the Paris Agreement and Article 6, and goes on to highlight a set of potentially valuable “structural risk mitigation measures” that cut across multiple risks and could further enhance market confidence.
 They include measures such as a buyer’s club with associated criteria and rules, the establishment of meta registries and the development of self-insurance pools.

-“Current Article 6.2 guidance includes core requirements to deliver integrity and avoid double counting, such as authorization for unit transfers from host governments, commitments to make corresponding adjustments, and the tracking and reporting of unit issuances, transfers and retirements” said Rick Saines, Partner at Pollination.
+“Current Article 6.2 guidance includes core requirements to deliver integrity and avoid double counting, such as authorization for unit transfers from host governments, commitments to make corresponding adjustments, and the tracking and reporting of unit issuances, transfers and retirements” said Rick Saines, coin mixer Partner at Pollination.
 “But for Article 6.2 to scale, we need to develop common approaches for contracting parties, whether they be sovereigns or authorized private parties, on how to manage and allocate risk throughout the Article 6.2 transaction lifecycle.”